• ECTS

 Presentation

-The professional license LProPAC (Licence Professionnelle Parfums Arômes Cosmétiques) is a national degree of Bac+3 professionalization of the University of Montpellier, composed of two courses : the Perfumes and Flavors course carried by the Faculty of Sciences, and the Cosmetics course carried by the Faculty of Pharmacy.
-Students enrolled in the Perfumes and Flavors track follow a specific course dedicated to the acquisition of skills in these areas, also benefiting from shared courses with the Cosmetics track, to obtain skills specific to the professional world of perfumes and flavors with a cosmetic coloring.
+The LProPAC (Licence Professionnelle Parfums Arômes Cosmétiques) professional degree is a three-year vocational degree offered by the University of Montpellier, consisting of two tracks: the Perfumes and Flavors track offered by the Faculty of Sciences, and the Cosmetics track offered by the Faculty of Pharmacy.
+Students enrolled in the Perfumes and Flavors track follow a specific curriculum dedicated to acquiring skills in these fields, while also benefiting from shared courses with the Cosmetics track, in order to obtain skills specific to the professional world of perfumes and flavors with a focus on cosmetics.

-The courses are taught by a dynamic teaching team made up of teacher-researchers from the Faculty of Science and the Faculty of Pharmacy, as well as numerous external industrial contributors (30%), ensuring an obvious and essential link with the professional world.
+The courses are taught by a dynamic teaching team made up of lecturers and researchers from the Faculty of Science and the Faculty of Pharmacy, as well as numerous external industry experts (30%), providing a clear and essential link with the professional world.

 Read more